holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

   backpack.
 If you need to use it during class, quietly go into the hallway.**
 - I expect each of you to make a solid, good-faith effort to do your best in this class (and I expect the same from myself).
-I know, however, that this class is just one of many aspects of your life, so please talk to me if you need help doing your best work.
+I know, however, that this class is just one of the many aspects of your life, so please talk to me if you need help doing your best work.
 - If you have questions or concerns, please ask me anytime.
 Also, please ask if you don’t know why we’re doing something or if you have a better idea.